Becoming an IRRV Member

 Members are requested to observe the provisions of the Memorandum and Articles of Association of the IRRV, the Code of Conduct for members and the rules and regulations of the Institute.

-Membership queries should be directed to the Membership Officer in writing at the above address, by telephone on 020 7691 8996, or by email on firstname.lastname@example.org.
+Membership queries should be directed to the Membership Officer by telephone on 020 7691 8996, or by email on firstname.lastname@example.org.

 Apply for IRRV membership